-First off, I want to point out that Soulswift is a standalone fantasy, which is a rare bird to come across anyway (pun fully intended).
+First off, I want to point out that Soulswift is a standalone fantasy, which is a rare bird to come by to begin with (pun fully intended).
 So very often, you have to brace yourself for multiple volumes to release over an extended period of time to get to your conclusion, but somehow Bannen managed to pack a fully formed story, neither rushed nor dragging, into this one single book.
 I am in awe of that woman’s writing!

 Why should I worship something that cares so little for me, or for you?

 As I moved through Soulswift, I found myself attached to Gelya and Tavik more and more.
-Their enemies to friends to lovers dynamic and banter was endearing like nothing else, but they were also great characters on their own accords.
+Their enemies to friends to lovers dynamic and banter was endearing like nothing else, but they were also great characters of their own accords.
 They both have to overcome a vast amount of prejudice and yet their bond is so strong and frankly beautiful.
-You will weep for these characters, without a shadow of a doubt, because they are so strong and dedicated and devoted.
-By the end, it’s just a question of who to.
+You will weep for these characters, without a shadow of a doubt, because they are so dedicated and devoted.

 Aside from really enjoying the religious aspect, the created world and the characters, it was the small things that made this novel stand out for me.
 It challenged gender norms and stereotypes without throwing it in your face, but rather letting the characters question their world view through dialogue and realistic situations.
 For example, I cannot recall another Fantasy novel where a character got her period while on the road, which wasn’t dismissed here, but also not made into this awkward big deal.
 I really appreciated that!